Pennyw0rth/NetExec-Wiki/nfs-protocol/Download-and-Upload-Files.md

 ```

-**If the local file already exists on the remote server, NetExec asks whether you want to overwrite it.
-If yes, NetExec will overwrite it.**
+**If the local file already exists on the remote server, NetExec asks whether you want to overwrite it.**

 ```
 NetExec nfs <ip> --put-file test2.txt /home/user/Desktop/